 And should you choose to devote yourself to the ongoing journey of self-realization, you will develop a tremendous sense of respect for who you really are.
 It is only then that you will come to appreciate the full depth of meaning in the advice: “This above all: to thine own self be true.”– Michael A. Singer

-As I mentioned previously, Self-Realization is not so much one great big moment as it is a gradual process of unfolding.
+As I mentioned previously, Self-Realization is not so much one great big moment as it is a gradual process of spiritual unfoldment.

-(However, it must be noted here that for some rare individuals, Self-Realization does come as one big moment.
+(However, it must be noted here that for some people, Self-Realization does come as one big moment.
 But for the vast majority of us, it’s a slow and steady process.)

-After the shock of awakening to more self-awareness, we’re driven by the desire to explore ourselves more – this is the journey of self-exploration.
+After the shock of awakening to more self-awareness, we’re driven by the desire to explore ourselves more – this is the journey of self-exploration in a nutshell.

-Once we start dabbling in the world of self-exploration, we eventually experience self-discovery, which is what happens when we dig deep underneath the surface of ourselves.
+Once we start dabbling in the world of self-exploration, we eventually experience self-discovery, which is what happens when we dig underneath the surface of our egos.

 Self-discovery occurs when we move from the “what?” to the “WHY?”
 While the previous stage (self-exploration) deals with what we like/feel/do/think, self-discovery deals with why we like/feel/do/think everything that emerges inside of us.